 Located in the Thar desert, Bikaner is known for its camel farm, great food, rustic charm and extraordinary palaces, fort and temples.

-Like a city risen from the desert sands, Jaisalmer's sand-colored buildings, busting bazaars and fascinating living fort all help give the city a wonderful old-world feel.
+Like a city risen from the desert sands, Jaisalmer's sand-coloured buildings, busting bazaars and fascinating living fort all help give the city a wonderful old-world feel.

 Often referred to as the 'Gateway to the Thar Desert', Osiyan is ancient trading town that hosts the remnants of stunning Jain and Brahmin temples.

-India's enigmatic 'Blue City', Jodhpur, has a captivating Old Town with palaces, heritage buildings, colorful streets and the Mehrangarh Fort shining like a jewel high above the city.
+India's enigmatic 'Blue City', Jodhpur, has a captivating Old Town with palaces, heritage buildings, colourful streets and the Mehrangarh Fort shining like a jewel high above the city.

 Delhi has been an important city in India for well over 2000 years, and its cultural richness and diversity radiates from every corner.

 Our small group style of travel means you’ll stay under the radar, travel the local way, eat the local way and sleep the local way.